Hockley railway station (Essex)

 Hockley railway station is on the Shenfield to Southend Line in the East of England, serving the village of Hockley, Essex.
 It is 36 mi 1 chain down the line from London Liverpool Street and is situated between to the west and to the east.
-The Engineer's Line Reference for the line is SSV; the station's three-letter station code is HOC.
-The two platforms have an operational length for 12-coach trains.
+There are two crossovers at the east end of the station, which can be used to facilitate trains turning back if the line is blocked in either direction.
+It is managed by Greater Anglia, who operate all services.